namespace-ee/react-calendar-timeline/README.md

 How does the header (the scrolling part with dates) behave if not all of the groups fit on the page, resulting in a vertical scrollbar.

 * `fixed` - the header is always fixed to its initial position
-* `flexible` (default) - the header follows the scroll of the page to be always visible
+* `sticky` (default) - the header follows the scroll of the page to be always visible
 * `none` - the header is always at the top of the component and doesn't stick with scrolling

 ### fullUpdate